Context-Selective State Space Models: Feedback is All You Need: COFFEE: Towards Context-Selective SSMs

+where $W_D \in \mathbb{R}^{D\times D}$ and $\softplus(\cdot)$ denotes the softplus function.
+Notice that, while $B(k)$ is the same for each $i$, the overall input matrix \smash{$(A^{(i)})^{-1}\! (e^{A^{(i)}\Delta_i(k)}-I ) B(k)$} is indeed feature-dependent.
 A distinctive aspect of S6 is its token-based selectivity: the parameters $B(k)$, $C(k)$, and $\Delta(k)$ depend directly on the current token $u(k)$.
-This enables the model to dynamically amplify or suppress contributions from different inputs, effectively filtering out irrelevant or noisy symbols while focusing on semantically meaningful ones.
-Such input-conditioned adaptation is particularly advantageous in sequential domains (e.g., speech, where disfluencies such as “uh” carry little meaning).
+This enables the model to dynamically amplify or suppress contributions from different inputs, effectively filtering out irrelevant symbols while focusing on meaningful ones.
+Such input-conditioned adaptation is particularly advantageous in sequential domains (e.g., speech, where disfluencies carry little meaning).
 This token-dependent, time-varying structure is widely regarded as the core innovation that underpins the strong empirical performance of Mamba and its descendants.